By Marcin Wojtyczka

 Inform the crew that harder conditions are expected but do not frighten anyone.
 Adjust the watch rota if needed.
 The crew should take seasickness tables, prepare warm clothes and stow their gear.

-Make sure that everyone is well fed and watered and that you have some food prepared (e.g. sandwiches, tea in a thermos).
+Make sure that everyone is well rested, fed and watered and that you have some food prepared for the expected duration of the heavy weather (e.g. sandwiches, tea in a thermos).
+This is critical to prevent fatigue (especially if the crew is shorthanded) and be able to steer the boat relative to the waves throughout the storm.

 Charge the batteries